haftado3/parsan-student/README.md

 # 8 - Send Anyone Of Existed Requests.

-token expires in 1 hour.
+token will expire in 1 hour.